Priority Pass Restaurant at SeaTac – Floret by Café Flora

 As Canadians, we get the short end of the stick as far as travel rewards credit cards: not only do we pay the same annual fees, we get lower signup bonuses and earnings per dollar spent.
 Nonetheless, we enjoy our American Express Platinum that gives us access to AMEX Lounges and Priority Pass membership and a $200 travel credit for the $799 annual fee.
 So far, we estimate getting close to $3,000 worth of stuff with the card so not bad for a $600 out of pocket expense.
 Cheers to that!!! . . . #weleavetoday #intransit #seatac #americanexpressplatinum #amexcenturionlounge #prioritypass #airportlounges #frequentflyer #blamecanada #travelrewards #mileagerun #maxandjayaroundtheworld #maxandjaytraditions

 Café Flora is a Seattle vegetarian/vegan restaurant located downtown and who has since opened up a new eatery called Floret at SeaTac.
 Open from 04:30-21:00 (22:00 on Fridays), Floret serves breakfast, lunch, dinner, snacks, cocktails, wine, and beer at a sit down restaurant and has food and non-alcoholic beverages for grab-and-go.
-At this time, Floret is the only non-lounge option for Priority Pass members at SeaTac.
-Launched as an option in February 2019, it was removed days after before rejoining again, and so we are unsure how long it will continue to be an option.
+Up until June 15, 2019, Floret was the only non-lounge option for Priority Pass members at SeaTac.
+Launched as an option in February 2019, it was removed days after before rejoining again, and so we are unsure how long it will continue to be an option and it left the Priority Pass network again in mid-June 2019.
 There are lots of rules and conditions to using your Priority Pass at Floret and so you better read the fine print.
 Please note the messaging on the Priority Pass website at Floret differs slightly.
 Here are the key items:

 - You can only your Priority Pass from 14:00 (2 pm) to close and for din-in only, no grab-and-go.